 The Natural and Organic skin care industry, it’s regulated by a number of governing bodies.

-For the purpose of this article, us folks at The Naked Chemist, have put together a list of companies, and their standards.
+For the purpose of this article, I have put together a list of companies and their standards.

 The cosmetic organic standard, was created by some of Europe’s leading certification agencies.

 These include the BDIH, The Soil Association, Ecocert, Cosmebio, ICEA and Ecogarantie.